maru-odoo/documentation/content/applications/finance/payment_providers/authorize.rst

 - Back in your Apple Developer Account, click the :guilabel:`Verify` button on the domain verification page.

-At this point, the Apple Pay express checkout option will appear in the eCommerce cart.
+At this point, the Apple Pay button will appear in the eCommerce cart.

 Disable Apple Pay
 ~~~~~~~~~~~~~~~~~